In these Booking Conditions "we", "us", "our" and "the Company" means North Yorkshire Coast Holidays.

 8. Your property

-You can arrive at your property at any time after the time stated on the property description on the website or in some cases the time may be amended on your confirmation letter; on the start date of your holiday rental.
-You must leave by 10.00am on the last day.
+You should arrive at your property at your pre-arranged arrival time on the start date of your holiday rental.
+You are required to vacate the property by 10.00am prompt, on the last day.
 If your arrival will be delayed beyond 6pm on the start date of your holiday rental, you must contact the person whose details you will be given when phoning to advise of your approximate arrival time so that alternative arrangements can be made.
 If you fail to do so, you may not be able to gain access to the property.
 If you fail to arrive by 12 noon on the day after the start date of your holiday rental and you do not advise the person whose details are given of your late arrival, your booking may be treated as having been cancelled by you.
 No refund of any monies paid by you will be made in this situation.

 You and all members of your party agree both to keep the property clean and tidy and to leave the property in a similar condition as you found it upon your arrival.
 You and all members of your party further agree not to use the property for any commercial purpose, including without limitation assigning or subletting it or otherwise allowing anyone to occupy it who has not previously been accepted by the Company on behalf of the Owner.
 You are responsible to the Owner for the actual costs of any breakage or damage in or to the property - along with any additional costs that may result - which are caused by you and/or any members of your party, and the Owner can require payment from you to cover any such costs.